awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

 * Design for cost
   * Spot instances can be used at various places like prod & non-prod workloads, CI / CD etc.

-3 key take aways from [Spencer Marley](https://www.linkedin.com/in/spencermarley/) are to use Cost Explorer to analyze and have the moto as _Reserve, Review, Rinse & Repeat_
+Key take aways from [Spencer Marley](https://www.linkedin.com/in/spencermarley/) are to use Cost Explorer to analyze and have the moto as _Reserve, Review, Rinse & Repeat_

 ##### AWS EC2 Spot instances by [Chakravarthy(Chakra) Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/)